dav-sea/EasyTab/Assets/EasyTab/Docs~/README.md

 ⚙️ The ability to customize global behavior using `EasyTabIntegration.Globally`

+🌱️ The ability to create local instances of `EasyTabIntegration` and `EasyTabSolver`

 🕹️ The ability to independently control navigation through the code

-✨ The ability to define additional conditions for the availability of objects (by defining your own `TransformDriver`)
+✨ The ability to define additional blocking conditions for the availability of objects [(by decorate default Driver)]((#integration-with-your-tools))

 # Configuration
 The package provides several configuration levels: `EasyTab` (component), `EasyTabIntegration`, `EasyTabSolver`